ackermanjayjay/Website-eye/README.md

 <img src="/static/orbit.jpg" align="center"  width="300" height="250">
 <br>

-- 📄 Use Tensorflow
+- 📄 Use Tensorflow `for load model`
-- 📄 Use OpenCV
+- 📄 Use OpenCV `for load image`
 - 📄 Use Numpy
+- 📄 Use Flask `for deployment web app`

 <h3 align="left">Languages and Tools:</h3>